EARL KATHAN, GUNSMITH

 Q. What forms of payment do you accept?

 A. At this time we accept Visa, Master and Discover cards as well as checks and Postal money orders.
 We also accept payments through PayPal for gun smith services and other accessory items only.
 Accessory items include things like bayonets, tools, flint, gun socks, etc. which are in compliance with PayPal acceptable use policies.
-You must be over 18 to purchase a musket or pistol.
+You must be 18 or older to purchase a musket or pistol.
 You are also responsible to know your states gun laws pertaining to pre-1899 "Antique" muskets, pistols or blunderbuss before purchasing.

 We do not accept Gift Cards, Corporate Cards, or American Express.